ikriv/certs/README.md

 ## Quick Start: Manual Check

-Check certificate expiration from the command line (no dependencies required):
+Check certificate expiration from the command line (no dependencies required).
+This should work on any operating system that supports Python.
+Don't forget to use backslash instead of slash on Windows.

 ```bash
 cd server/core